Skip to content

 Each year, Volunteer Legal Services (VLS) proudly hosts the Covington Awards Ceremony, a special event dedicated to recognizing the outstanding contributions of our most committed individual volunteers and law firms from the previous year.
 These prestigious awards are named in honor of the Honorable Judge Suzanne Covington, whose legacy of service and advocacy continues to inspire our mission.

-Judge Suzanne Covington served with distinction on the 201st District Court for 15 years, where she was known for her fairness, compassion, and unwavering commitment to justice.
-Before ascending to the bench, Judge Covington devoted a significant portion of her legal career to public interest law.
-She worked with several of the nation’s leading legal aid organizations, including DNA-People’s Legal Services in Arizona, Greater Boston Legal Services, and the Legal Aid Society of Central Texas.
-Her work in these roles reflected a deep dedication to ensuring access to justice for underserved and marginalized communities.
+Judge Suzanne Covington served with distinction on the 201st District Court for 15 years, earning a reputation for fairness, compassion, and dedication to justice.
+Before her judicial career, she worked with leading legal aid organizations—including DNA-People’s Legal Services, Greater Boston Legal Services, and the Legal Aid Society of Central Texas—advocating for underserved communities.

 Through the Covington Awards, we are honored to celebrate Judge Covington’s enduring legacy and to recognize those who, like her, exemplify the spirit of pro bono service.
 These awards serve as a tribute to her lifelong commitment to justice, equity, and community empowerment.